Welcome to the homepage for the Midwest Jewish Studies Association!

 Each year, we have an annual ‘traveling’ conference that features aspiring and established scholars; indeed, we feel that the MJSA Conference is a perfect way for new scholars to ‘get their feet wet’ in the art of presentations.
 In addition, we encourage new scholars to submit their work as part of our Graduate Student Award – winners receive a nominal cash prize and the opportunity to publish their work in Shofar: An Interdisciplinary Journal of Jewish Studies.

-This year (2017), Wayne State University in Detroit, Michigan will be hosting our conference.
-Recent hosts have included Missouri State University (2016), University of Kansas (2015), Kent State University (Ohio, 2014), Spertus Institute for Jewish Learning and Leadership (Chicago, 2013), York University (Toronto, Canada 2012), and Oakland University (Michigan, 2011).
+Recent hosts have included Wayne State University (2017), Missouri State University (2016), University of Kansas (2015), Kent State University (Ohio, 2014), Spertus Institute for Jewish Learning and Leadership (Chicago, 2013), York University (Toronto, Canada 2012), and Oakland University (Michigan, 2011).
 If your institution would like to host an MJSA Conference in the near future, please contact one of our Board Members.